NIH Guidelines

 21st Century Cures Act

-The 21st Century Cures Act (21stCCAct), Public Law No. 114-255, was signed into law December 13, 2016, with the goals of getting treatments to patients more quickly, keeping jobs in the United States, and improving various aspects of research.
-The Act reaffirms NIH’s commitment to women’s health by endorsing the importance of including women in clinical research.
-Further, the Act requires that people of all ages be represented in clinical research, expands sex- and gender–based and race- and ethnicity–based results reporting requirements for phase III clinical trials, and incorporates changes to encourage research collaboration among NIH ICs, with the goal of improving the health of all people.
+The 21st Century Cures Act (Cures Act), Public Law No. 114-255, was signed into law December 13, 2016, with the goals of getting treatments to patients more quickly, keeping jobs in the United States, and improving various aspects of research.
+The Cures Act reaffirms NIH’s commitment to women’s health by endorsing the importance of including women in clinical research.
+Further, the Cures Act requires that people of all ages be represented in clinical research, expands sex- and gender–based and race- and ethnicity–based results reporting requirements for NIH-defined Phase III clinical trials, and incorporates changes to encourage research collaboration among NIH institutes and centers, with the goal of improving the health of all people.

 Inclusion Across the Lifespan Policy

-For this policy change, as required by the 21st Century Cures Act, on June 1–2, 2017, NIH held a workshop on Inclusion Across the Lifespan to discuss barriers and opportunities for participation of children and older adults in clinical research studies.
-In addition, NIH issued a RFI (NOT-OD-17-059) to solicit input from the wider scientific community and general public regarding appropriate inclusion of pediatric and older populations in research studies involving human subjects.
+For this policy change, as required by the Cures Act, NIH held on June 1–2, 2017 a workshop on Inclusion Across the Lifespan to discuss barriers and opportunities for participation of children and older adults in clinical research studies.
+In addition, NIH issued an RFI (NOT-OD-17-059) to solicit input from the wider scientific community and general public regarding appropriate inclusion of pediatric and older populations in research studies involving human subjects.
 NIH considered stakeholder input and reviewed current policies to identify opportunities to align NIH policies with the goal of ensuring that the distribution of study participants reflects the population needed to accomplish the scientific goals of the study.

-Inclusion Across the Lifespan Policy Under 21stCCAct & Common Rule 2017 Amendment
+Inclusion Across the Lifespan Policy Under the Cures Act & Common Rule 2017 Amendment

-Section 2038(H) of the 21st Century Cures Act requires NIH to update guidelines for the inclusion of women and minorities in clinical research to reflect individuals of all ages included in NIH clinical research.
-Applicants should justify the proposed age range of the participants in clinical research, with specific attention to justifying the inclusion/exclusion of individuals of all ages (including children, defined as individuals under the age of 18, and older adults, defined as individuals 65 and older).
+Section 2038(H) of the Cures Act requires NIH to update guidelines for the inclusion of women and minorities in clinical research to reflect individuals of all ages included in NIH clinical research.
+Applicants should justify the proposed age range of the participants in clinical research, with specific attention to justifying the inclusion or exclusion of individuals of all ages (including children, defined as individuals under the age of 18, and older adults, defined as individuals 65 and older).
 Exclusions based on age must be scientifically or ethically justified.
 Applicants should report participants’ age of enrollment in progress reports.
-More information on Inclusion Across the Lifespan is available on ORWH Inclusion policy page and the NIH Inclusion Across the Lifespan website.
+More information on Inclusion Across the Lifespan is available on the ORWH Inclusion policy website and the NIH Inclusion Across the Lifespan website

 1. Blehar, M. C., Spong, C., Grady, C., Goldkind, S. F., Sahin, L., & Clayton, J. A. (2013).
 Enrolling pregnant women: Issues in clinical research.
 Women's Health Issues, 23(1), e39–e45.
 PMC: 3547525